MicrosoftDocs/learn/learn-pr/azure/publish-static-web-app-and-api/includes/5-build-api.md

 ### Create an API for the web app

 You'll need to create an Azure Functions project for your API.
 Then you'll set up your HTTP endpoints for your shopping list app.

-You'll perform the following steps to connect your front-end web app with a serverless back-end API.
+You'll follow these steps to connect your front-end web app with a serverless back-end API:

 1. Create the Azure Function project
 1. Create the HTTP GET function